BirdsEyeAI/BirdsEyeAI/README.md

 💻 I’m currently exploring use cases for implementing modern RAG architecture to optimize LLM output in cloud-first environments.

 <h2> Let's connect!</h2>
-👯 I’m looking to collaborate on data-driven projects that leverage AI to transform industries and push the envelope of innovation.
+👯 I’m looking to collaborate on projects that leverage AI to reimagine workflows and innovate workspaces.

 👀 Please take a look at some of my current work pinned on my page.
 Thanks for visiting!